numeract/shinyXT/README.md

 ### Included Example

-The following lines ilustrate how the default shinyXT included example can be run and its output.
+The following lines illustrate how the default shinyXT included example can be run and its output.

 ```R